molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 * imputationPipeline: the pipeline to use, this can be one of the three described in this document.
 Type: beagle/minimac/impute2
 * genomeBuild: the genome build to use.
 Type: boolean, b36/b37 **Please make sure your study and referencedata are on the same genome build**
 * chr: the chromosome to run the analysis on.
 Type: integer
 * autostart: the value in this column specifies if the subsequent analysis steps in the minimac pipeline should be started/submitted automatically.
-Type: TRUE/FALSE **Note: This only works if in your cluster setup submission from nodes is allowed.**
+Type: boolean, TRUE/FALSE **Note: This only works if in your cluster setup submission from nodes is allowed.**

 ####8.3 Running an analysis